Math 354 syllabus

 Computer Assisted Mathematical Modeling

-Textbook: A First Course in Mathematical Modeling, 4th edition by F.R.
+Suggested Text: A First Course in Mathematical Modeling, 4th edition by F.R.
 Giordano, W.P.
 Fox, S.B.
 Horton and M.D.
 Weir.
 Published by Brooks/Cole.

-Interpret the mathematical conclusions thus drawn are interpreted in terms of the real-world problem that was modeled, thereby ascertaining the validity of the model.
+Interpret the mathematical conclusions thus drawn in terms of the real-world problem that was modeled, thereby ascertaining the validity of the model.

-2. To model real-world observations by making appropriate simplifying assumptions and identifying key factors.
+Know to model real-world observations by making appropriate simplifying assumptions and identifying key factors.